JetBrains/guide/site/tips/configuring-the-new-ui/index.md

 ## The Solution

-How do I enable this...."New UI"?"
+How do I enable this...
+"New UI"?"
 That’s an easy one, head over to your Settings, search for new ui and select the checkbox.
 You’ll need to restart your IDE, <production filler content>, but then you’re all set.

 It’s a cleaner layout with functionality grouped so you know where to look.
 For example, your project information, your VCS information including visual indicators of incoming and outgoing changes, your Run & Debug widget which allows you to change your run configurations, and then additional functionality in the form of Code With Me, Search Everywhere, and Options.